 This bill amends various sections of Louisiana's election laws, specifically focusing on the requirements and processes for recall petitions.
-Key changes include the specification of information that must be included on a recall petition, such as the handwritten signature of the voter, the month, day, and year of signing, and the printed name of the witness.
-The bill also mandates that the secretary of state provide a standardized form for recall petitions, which must include pre-printed line numbers and comply with all relevant provisions.
-Additionally, it establishes that the signed and dated petition must be submitted to the registrar of voters within a specified timeframe, and outlines the responsibilities of both the registrar and the secretary of state in certifying these petitions.
+Key changes include the specification that every petition must contain the handwritten signature of the voter, the month, day, and year of signing, and the voter's address.
+Additionally, the bill mandates that the secretary of state provide a standardized form for recall petitions, which must include pre-printed line numbers and comply with all relevant provisions.
+The bill also establishes that the signed petition must be submitted to the registrar of voters within a specified timeframe, and it introduces new requirements for the registrar's certification process, including the designation of the petition as a public record.

 HB221 Engrossed: 18:3(A), 18:2(A)(2), 18:5(B), 44:1(B)(10)